nirajsapkota/pos/README.md

 # POS
-A cross-platform point of sale system.
+A cross-platform point of sale system using electron and the MERN stack.